hnky/pytorch-workshop/Lab 1 - Setup/readme.md

 ![](img/7.png)

 1. Enter user@host in the field.
-Replace user with: globalai and host with the IP address from your deployment in the previous step.
+Replace user with: workshop and host with the IP address from your deployment in the previous step.
 2. Press enter
 3. A new VSCode window will open.
 4. A Windows Security alert might pop-up, if it does click: "Allow access"